 Preparations for application to Higher Education and other post-18 opportunities begin in the Autumn Term through talks and seminar work with tutors and individual interviews with Careers staff.
 In January the Careers Department hold a briefing for girls and parents ‘The Next Step: an introduction to UCAS and the world beyond Moreton’ and in February, students attend the Careers Fair for a second, more targeted visit.

 In the summer term students are encouraged to attend university Open Days and taster courses.
 We also organise a series of talks for the girls, including a Personal Statement workshop and a Gap Year seminar.

-Under the continued provision of the Careers Department, UCAS forms are completed early in the Autumn Term.
-Applications to other institutions are completed soon afterwards.
+Under the continued supervision of the Careers Department, UCAS forms are completed early in the Autumn Term.
+Applications to other institutions, such as Art colleges, Conservatoires and School Leaver Programmes are also completed at this time.
+There is also a bespoke programme of interview practice in place to cater for all applicants, particularly Oxbridge and Medicine/Veterinary/Dentistry courses.
 From this point onwards guidance is of a very individual nature, and continues to be available when the A Level results are published and until every student has gained a place on a Higher Education course or training programme.